 1. Ferrous And Non-Ferrous Metals.

-Ferrous metals contain iron and non-ferrous metals do not.
-The more in-depth answer is that ferrous metals and non-ferrous metals each have their distinctive properties.
-These properties determine the applications they are most suited for.
+The difference is straightforward: ferrous metals have iron, while non-ferrous do not.
+The more detailed answer is that ferrous metals and non-ferrous metals each possess distinctive features that define the use they are best suited for.

 Ferrous Metals

-Some, however. become misaligned, creating areas of weakness called dislocations.
-When a piece of iron is put under stress, layers of atoms in these areas slip over one another and the metal deforms.
-This begins to explain the ductility of soft iron.
+Some, however, become misaligned, creating areas of weakness known as dislocations.
+When an iron piece undergoes force, the layers of atoms in these regions glide over each other, causing metal deformation.
+This begins to explain the soft iron’s ductility.

-By adding carbon to the iron, however, we can produce a range of alloys with quite different properties.
-We call these carbon steels.
-An alloy is a mixture of two or more chemical elements and the primary element is a metal.
+However, by adding carbon to iron, we can produce several alloys with entirely different attributes.
+These are known as carbon steels.
+An alloy can be defined as a combination of two or more elements, where one of them is a metal.

-Some common ferrous metals include alloy steel, carbon steel, cast iron, and wrought iron.
-These metals are prized for their tensile strength and durability.
-Ferrous metals are also used in shipping containers, industrial piping, automobiles, railroad tracks, and many commercial and domestic tools.
+Examples of common ferrous metals include carbon steel, cast iron, alloy steel, and wrought iron.
+Ferrous metals are valuable because of their tensile strength and endurance.
+They are also found in shipping containers, industrial piping, automobiles, tools used both domestically and commercially, and even in railroad tracks.

-Most ferrous metals are magnetic which makes them very useful for motor and electrical applications.
-The use of ferrous metals in your refrigerator door allows you to pin your shopping list on it with a magnet.
+Most ferrous metals possess magnetic properties making them useful in the field of motors and electric devices.
+Heavier ferrous metals are placed around the your refrigerator door so that you can easily pin your shopping list using a magnet.

 Related Articles: